harbik/colorimetry/README.md

 - **cct**
     Calculate correlated color temperature for illuminants.
     Builds a 4096 length lookup table, with each row consisting of 3*f64 values.
-    The table rows are only calculated when required, but table space is reserved in the exectable.
+    The table rows are only calculated when required, but table space is reserved in the executable.
 - **color-fidelity**
     Calculates CIE 224:2017 Color Fidelity Index, and associated values.
     Contains 99 test color samples.